-In 2018 a new dataset was requested by the Electricity Authority to show the naturalised inflow series into Lake Taupo.
+In 2018 a new dataset was requested by the Electricity Authority to show the naturalised inflow series into Lake Taupō.
 This dataset had been used as an input site for 92790 and 42790 historically, but had not been included as part of the HMD update as an individual site.

-This dataset is derived from a correlation of the recorded Lake Level and Net Outflow from Lake Taupo, which requires the Tongariro Power Development (TPD) Foreign Inflows dataset from Genesis.
-Any changes to the TPD dataset will impact the naturalised series, and therefore sites 92790 and 42790.
+This dataset is derived from a correlation of the recorded Lake Level and Net Outflow from Lake Taupō, which requires the Tongariro Power Development (TPD) Foreign Inflows dataset from Genesis.
+Any changes to the TPD dataset will impact the naturalised series, and therefore sites 92790, 42790 and 72790.

-This dataset is the simulated natural inflow into Lake Taupo if there was no TPD scheme, and therefore has less flow than the 'actual' total inflow for Lake Taupo.
+This dataset is the simulated natural inflow into Lake Taupō if there was no TPD scheme, and therefore has less flow than the 'actual' total inflow for Lake Taupō.

-Following a detailed review of the Taupo Inflow simulation regime of site 92790 and site 42790 (Opus, 2016) a new Taupo Inflow dataset was created, with the purpose of being included in future HMD updates.
-Site 72790, the Taupo Inflow Infrastructure dataset, was created to represent the current operating regime back calculated to 1932.
+Following a detailed review of the Taupō Inflow simulation regime of site 92790 and site 42790 (Opus, 2016) a new Taupō Inflow dataset was created, with the purpose of being included in future HMD updates.
+Site 72790, the Taupō Inflow Infrastructure dataset, was created to represent the current operating regime back calculated to 1931.

-The site is derived by correlating the TPD Inflows with the actual total inflow series (i.e., site 42790) from 2004-2020, to back calculate the TPD Inflows to 1932.
+The site is derived by correlating the TPD Inflows with the actual total inflow series (i.e., site 42790) from 2004-2022, to back calculate the TPD Inflows to 1931.
 This means the most recent consent conditions are used.
-This extended TPD inflow series is then added to the naturalised Taupo inflow series, i.e., site 62790.
-The result is a Taupo Inflow series which represents the theoretical inflow into Lake Taupo, if the 2004 consents were active from 1932.
+This extended TPD inflow series is then added to the naturalised Taupō inflow series, i.e., site 62790 from 1931 to 2004, with the actual Taupo Inflows used from 2004 to the present.
+The result is a Taupō Inflow series which represents the theoretical inflow into Lake Taupō, if the 2004 consents were active from 1931.

-This site supersedes site 92790 for Taupo Inflows in representing the current infrastructure back to 1932, as it uses the most up to date information.
+This site supersedes site 92790 for Taupō Inflows in representing the current infrastructure back to 1931, as it uses the most up to date information.